 The majority of our business activities are undertaken at our location in Montréal, Québec.
 Our limited energy and carbon footprint is mostly tied to business travel and the use of electricity and natural gas at our Montréal head office.
-Our energy and carbon efficiency strategy is mainly focused on reducing the energy consumption and emissions from our office buildings.
+Our energy and carbon efficiency strategy is mainly focused on reducing the energy consumption from our office buildings.

-1. Given our limited environmental footprint, going forward, we will be focusing our efforts on electricity and natural gas consumption at our head office properties, rather than on GHG emissions from these sources.
+8 per cent reduction in consumption of electricity and natural gas at our head office properties by 2020, using 2011 as a baseline1.* Reference: 2018 CDP/Q.C4.1a/Abs 1 1.
+Given our limited environmental footprint, going forward, we will be focusing our efforts on electricity and natural gas consumption at our head office properties, rather than on GHG emissions from these sources.

-Decreased our consumption of natural gas and electricity at our head office properties by 12.6%, using 2011 as a baseline.
+Decreased our consumption of natural gas and electricity at our head office properties by 20.6%, using 2011 as a baseline.

 Steps Taken to Achieve our Objectives

-Our corporate head office, which represents the majority of our operational footprint, has maintained its BOMA BEST® certification in 2016.
+Our corporate head office, which represents the majority of our operational footprint, has maintained its BOMA BEST® certification in 2017.

 Highlights from our Group Companies

-In 2016, Investment Planning Counsel moved its head office to a LEED® Gold office complex with state-of-the-art energy and water efficiency, organic composting and recycling and employee collaboration and fitness facilities.
+Since 2016, Investment Planning Counsel moved its head office to a LEED® Gold office complex with state-of-the-art energy and water efficiency, organic composting and recycling and employee collaboration and fitness facilities.
 The office was built with a focus on environmentally sustainable construction materials.